simonpeak/aws-sa-pro/Solutions Architect Professional/Study Notes.md

 **Amazon Kinesis Data Streams** supports _resharding_, which lets you adjust the number of shards in your stream to adapt to changes in the rate of data flow through the stream.
 Resharding is considered an advanced operation.

-**AMI Image** IDs are unique to a region, keep in mind for CF/TF template portability

-SSE-C vs SSE-KMS vs Client Side Encryption

-Cloudfront improves static and dynamic content

-EFS doesn't traverse public internet in a VPC, no endpoint needed

-AWS VPCS don't support multicast, has to be done at OS layer

-EIPs are per account per region not per AZ

-Instance store data is lost on stopped terminated and instance failure

 **CloudFront EC2** The scenario uses an EC2 instance as an origin.
 Take note that we can also use an EC2 instance or a custom origin in configuring CloudFront.
 To achieve high availability in an EC2 instance, we need to deploy the instances in two or more Availability Zones.
 You also need to configure the instances to be part of the origin group to ensure that the application is highly available.

 In **Amazon Pinpoint,** an _event_ is an action that occurs when a user interacts with one of your applications, when you send a message from a campaign or journey, or when you send a transactional SMS or email message.
 For example, if you send an email message, several events occur: